-The term 'Money Market Account (MMA)' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Money Market Account (MMA)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Money Market Account refers to a type of savings account which commonly includes advantages such as a debit card and check writing privileges.
 Besides this, it usually has interest rates which are higher than those which normal savings accounts provide.
 Such money markets generally have a higher minimum account balance than the average savings accounts do.
 These accounts are sometimes referred to by their acronym of MMA.

 For those individuals who are contemplating a safe depository vehicle for bigger sums of cash and who wish to earn some interest while keeping the funds entirely liquid, these money market accounts can be an optimal solution.
 Among their pros are that the balance funds are available without advance notice, that they earn a relatively higher interest rate, that they provide the capability of writing as many as six checks each month, and that the debit card attached to them can be utilized as many as six times every month.

 For any person who is going to place at least a few thousand dollars into a bank account and desires the clear cut safety provided by the FDIC Federal Deposit Insurance Corporation guarantee of funds, these can be a solid choice.
 Both credit unions and banks offer them as a reliable place to keep customers’ emergency day purpose funds.
 The money is kept segregated from an account holder’s daily utilization checking account funds this way.
 It can grow quicker than money kept in a comparable savings account thanks to the higher interest rate commonly attached to these MMAs.
 They provide the added convenience of check writing, which allows for easily covering any unexpected or emergency expenses.